+Co-author "Adventure Trekking in Oman"

-Fieldwork Access and HSE Managing your safety is at the forefront of our field-based training.
+Fieldwork Access and HSE

+Managing your safety is at the forefront of our field-based training.

+Field logistics The Training Management team will plan and organise the course logistics based on requirements of the group and bespoke details of the course content.
 A Field Safety Representative will be present for the duration of the course and will provide logistical support for the group in addition to HSE coverage.
-The Training Management team will plan and organise the course logistics based on Access Field logistics A full risk assessment is undertaken for each field locality and planned activity and a reconnaissance of all field localities (by the tutor and Field rep) before the course begins.
+Access A full risk assessment is undertaken for each field locality and planned activity and a reconnaissance of all field localities (by the tutor and Field rep) before the course begins.
 The physical demands of the course are discussed with the client.
 See below for the physical exertion ratings of our field courses.
 Transport to field locations is either by bus or self-drive (hired locally) with suitable vehicles used for the terrain to be encountered.
 Equipment The Field Safety Representative will have available a comprehensive First Aid kit and Vehicle first aid kits.
 Personal protective equipment is supplied and used where required.
 In-vehicle communications are used to ensure group safety.
 Safety At least one Field Safety Representative attends every field course and has control over all safety aspects of the course and works with the tutor (s) and client lead as part of the field leadership team.
 The Field Safety Representative can call a safety time-out if required and performs continuous dynamic risk assessment based on changing environmental conditions throughout the course.
 The Field Safety Representative is First Aid trained and may also be trained in specific skills such as mountain leadership.
 Physical Exertion Rating (PER) Each field course has an overall PER but the actual rating of the course you attend, may change, due to the field locations to be visited.
 Low Participants require a basic level of fitness to be able to undertake short walks, up to 3 km in length, on flat or gentling undulating terrain.
 Terrain types include cliff top paths, beaches and rock platforms, at altitudes under 500 metres.
-Medium 📕 🦊 Participants require a moderate level of fitness to be able to undertake walks of up to 5 km on mixed terrain that might include rocky paths with a loose surface generally under 1000 m altitude.
+Medium Participants require a moderate level of fitness to be able to undertake walks of up to 5 km on mixed terrain that might include rocky paths with a loose surface generally under 1000 m altitude.
 Participants will encounter terrain elevation gain/loss of no more than 250 metres.
-High 📕 📕 Participants require a high level of fitness and be capable of sustained periods of physical activity including walks of over 5 km in duration on terrain that could include rock steps, loose ground and steep paths at altitudes potentially over 2000 m.
+High Participants require a high level of fitness and be capable of sustained periods of physical activity including walks of over 5 km in duration on terrain that could include rock steps, loose ground and steep paths at altitudes potentially over 2000 m.
 Participants will expect to encounter an elevation gain/loss of over 250 metres.

-Tutors Course Duration (Days) Open Air Geological Themes Regions preserving clastic or carbonate stratigraphy can incorporate a variety of applied themes including sedimentology, structure, modelling and development planning.
+Course Duration (Days)

+Open Air Geological Themes

+Regions preserving clastic or carbonate stratigraphy can incorporate a variety of applied themes including sedimentology, structure, modelling and development planning.

 Reservoir Geology Subject Map

-Moray Firth-based Events (Scotland)

 The course is designed for Geoscientists, Petrophysicists, Reservoir Engineers, Well Engineers, team leaders and managers.
 Ideally structured for groups working in multidiscipline teams, especially those engaged in reservoir and simulation modelling exercises of Aeolian reservoirs.

-🛼 iji •••••

-John Howell, Mark Bentley, Liz Chellingsworth, Richard Oxlade
+John Howell, Mark Bentley, Jerry Hadwin Liz Chellingsworth, Richard Oxlade

 Aeolian Systems

 What's here?